ShanEllis/website_Ellis/content/about.md

 I currently collaborate with Eric Leas in the [Tobacco E-Commerce Lab](https://www.tobaccoecommercelab.com/team) where we study tobacco e-commerce retail practices to support policy makers.

-I have also recently collaborated with Robert Fitzgerald and the Clinical Chemistry Program to 1) better understand the kinetics of marijuana consumption, 2) identify a biomarker (or biomarkers) for detection of recent use, and 3) to study the effects of THC on driving.
+I have also recently collaborated with Robert Fitzgerald and the Clinical Chemistry Program to: 1) better understand the kinetics of marijuana consumption, 2) identify a biomarker (or biomarkers) for detection of recent use, and 3) to study the effects of THC on driving.

 ---